-I believe that Chattanooga just might be the up-and-coming location for foodies.
+Chattanooga just might be the up-and-coming location for foodies.
 You can do a Google search and find several articles that go into more detail about the food scene in the Scenic City.
 We have updated our short list of Chattanooga restaurants below to include some new (to us), must-try places.

-This little restaurant that is just blocks away from The Chattanooga Aquarium has become our family favorite
+This little restaurant that is just blocks away from The Chattanooga Aquarium has become our family’s favorite.

-My family and I happened upon Thai Smile a few years ago after spending the day at the aquarium.
+We happened upon Thai Smile several years ago after spending the day at the aquarium.
 We started walking around and spotted the Thai Smile sign at 219 Market Street and walked in.
 It was love at first bite.

 Every time we go, I try something new and think I have a new favorite.
 My newest favorite dish is Musamun Curry (above), a dish made with onions, potatoes, peanuts, and coconut milk.